20 zip codes·Updated June 2026

 97213$1,525/mo

-Get rental comps for any property in Portland
+Comps for any address in Portland

 Median Asking Rent by Bedroom